Kate Davies: Early life

 Davies is donor conceived.
-She grew up in north west London.
+She grew up in north-west London.
 She graduated from the University of Oxford.

 Career

 Davies began her career working as a children's book editor.
 She penned a middle-grade trilogy called The Crims, described by Amanda MacGregor of Teen Librarian Toolbox as "The Addams Family meets Despicable Me".
-The first installment was published in 2017 followed by Down with the Crims in 2018 and The Crims at Sea in 2019.
+The first installment was published in 2017, followed by Down with the Crims in 2018 and The Crims at Sea in 2019.

-Through a five-way audition in 2018, the Borough Press acquired the rights to publish Davies' debut adult novel In the Deep End in 2019.
+Through a five-way auction in 2018, Borough Press acquired the rights to publish Davies' debut adult novel In the Deep End in 2019.
 The novel is inspired by Davies' own coming out experience in her 20s.
 In the Deep End won the Polari Prize for Book of the Year and was shortlisted for the Bollinger Everyman Wodehouse Prize.

 In the interim, Davies wrote the children's picture book The Incredible Hotel, illustrated by Isabelle Follath.
 The book was published in 2020 via Frances Lincoln Children's Books and had a sequel titled A Mystery at the Incredible Hotel in 2023.

-Davies reunited with the Borough Press for the publication Dif her second contemporary adult novel Nuclear Family in 2024.
-The novel is about twins who discover they were donor conceived, following how the two sisters react to the news.
+Davies reunited with the Borough Press for the publication of her second contemporary adult novel Nuclear Family in 2024.
+The novel is about twins who discover they were donor-conceived, following how the two sisters react to the news.
 Nuclear Family was named one of the best novels of 2024 by Johanna Thomas-Corr of The Sunday Times and a Good Housekeeping spring 2025 Good Books selection.

-The Borough Press will also publish Davies' first historical novel Good Books for Bad Children about the children's publishing industry.
+The Borough Press also acquired rights to publish Davies' first historical novel Good Books for Bad Children about the children's publishing industry.

+She is a writing coach at The Novelry.

 Personal life

-Davies came out as a lesbian in her mid 20s.
+Davies came out as a lesbian in her mid-20s.
 She lives in East London with her wife and their son (born 2021).